Beaded Marquis Ear Wires: Wire Jewelry Basics

 - 1 pair of Marquis Ear Wires (I chose wires with an inside loop, as shown.)

-The Marquis Ear Wires that I used for this tutorial are about 1-inch long and 1/2-inch wide.
 In Part 1 of this series, I show you how to make these ear wires yourself.
 However, this technique works just as well on the Marquis ear wires available for purchase from most jewelry suppliers.

 Let’s Make Some Beaded Marquis Ear Wires